Heritage and Culture

 You’ll find more amazing cultural points of interest on scenic drives, such as the Garling Gallery in nearby Wongarbon.
 Brett ‘Mon’ Garling is one of Australia’s leader figurative sculptors and you can see first-hand how he creates his intricate bronze sculptures and wander in his sculpture garden.

 North of Dubbo are the charming historic towns of Warren and Gilgandra.
-You can explore with local historians.
+You can explore Warren on a free heritage walking tour with local historians.
 At the Coo-ee Heritage Centre in Gilgandra you’ll find out about the iconic bush call used on the first Australian recruiting march of World War I.

 More extraordinary experiences await you.
 Visit the Flying Doctors’ visitor centre in Dubbo and learn about the largest aeromedical service in the world.
 In Narromine, west of Dubbo, is the compelling Narromine Aviation Museum at the aerodrome where nearly 3,000 World War II pilots trained.